Pascal-So/peg-solitaire/report/paper.typ

 }

-@fig:commutative[Figure] shows the effect of applying both transformations, namely that we end up with the original move, as if we had not applyied no transformation at all.
+@fig:commutative[Figure] shows the effect of applying both transformations, namely that we end up with the original move, as if we had not applied any transformation at all.

 Given positions $P$ and $Q$ that are one single move apart, this means that the inverse position of $Q$ can reach the inverse position of $P$ with that same move.
 We say that two moves are the same if